Actual Bodily Harm Solicitors - ABH Lawyers

 Each client, and each case is individual and different, for that reason there are no set fees for our cases, because the cost will be determined by the number of offences, the nature of the offence and the evidence in the case.
 If you are interested in appointing us as your lawyers, please call us and we can provide you with an estimate on the cost to take your case to trial.

-Our fees for representation at the First Magistrates’ Court Hearing start from £1,500+VAT and this will include a meeting with one of our lawyers, initial detailed legal advice and representation at the Magistrates’ Court.
+Our fees for representation at the First Magistrates’ Court Hearing start from £2,500+VAT and this will include a meeting with one of our lawyers, initial detailed legal advice and representation at the Magistrates’ Court.

 What Will Happen When You Contact Us?

-When you call us regarding your case, you will be transferred to one of our Qualified Private Criminal Defence Solicitors.
+When you call us regarding your case, you will be transferred to one of our Private Criminal Defence Lawyers.
 Here we will take some initial details regarding the allegation made against you.
 Once we have a basic understanding of the allegation, and your version of events, we will be able to provide you with our initial thoughts on the options available to you and how we can assist.

 We will also provide you with an indication of the likely cost to defend your case and will provide you with a fixed fee for appointing us as your legal team.